Keyfactor/entrust-ecs-caplugin/README.md

 The Entrust ECS   Gateway AnyCA Gateway REST plugin is compatible with the Keyfactor AnyCA Gateway REST 24.2.0 and later.

 ## Support

+> [!WARNING]
+> Entrust Certificate Services are being discontinued by Entrust on September 8, 2025.
+On September 8th, this gateway
+> plugin will be archived and no longer supported.

 The Entrust ECS   Gateway AnyCA Gateway REST plugin is supported by Keyfactor for Keyfactor customers.
 If you have a support issue, please open a support ticket with your Keyfactor representative.
 If you have a support issue, please open a support ticket via the Keyfactor Support Portal at https://support.keyfactor.com.

 > To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.